vivarium-collective/tumor-tcell/README.md

 If you use this model in your research, please cite our accompanying paper:

-Hickey, J. W., Agmon, E., Horowitz, N., Lamore, M., Sunwoo, J. B., Covert, M., & Nolan, G. P. (In Press).
+> Hickey, J. W., Agmon, E., Horowitz, N., Lamore, M., Sunwoo, J. B., Covert, M., & Nolan, G. P. (In Press).
-Integrating Multiplexed Imaging and Multiscale Modeling Identifies Tumor Phenotype Transformation as a Critical Component of Therapeutic T Cell Efficacy.
+> *Integrating Multiplexed Imaging and Multiscale Modeling Identifies Tumor Phenotype Transformation as a Critical
+> Component of Therapeutic T Cell Efficacy*.
 Cell Systems.

-The figures in the paper were generated using version 1.0.0 of this model, available on PyPI.
-The notebooks and figures present in this readme were produced using an earlier version, 0.0.28, which is consistent with the simulations described in the paper when the lymph node interactions are turned off in version 1.0.0.
+The figures in the paper were generated using version `1.0.0` of this model, [available on PyPI](https://pypi.org/project/tumor-tcell/1.0.0/).
+The notebooks and figures present in this README were produced using an earlier version, `0.0.28`, which is consistent with the simulations described in the paper when the lymph node interactions are turned off in version `1.0.0`.

 ## Notebook Tutorials